TGlide/perfection-talk/SCRIPT.md

 ## Summarizing the problems

 Now, a lot of these problems seem small.
 They are edge cases, or do not define the bulk of your experience when using an app.
-They do however infiltrate every corner they can, enough that we all have experienced repeatedly.
+They do however infiltrate every corner they can, enough that we all have experienced them repeatedly.
 They are quite devilish.

 The Devil is in the details.
 Now, as much of a cliche as the saying is, its extremely important to have it in mind.

-These things are a pain in the ass.
+These things are a pain to deal with.
 As I said earlier, I maintain an open-source library, Melt UI.
 It is an UI library, obviously, and for every component that I have, I need to deal with a ton of devilish details.

 Lets take a look at the Tooltip again!